Where is the Rockland Center for the Arts located?

 Furthermore, on the day of my visit, I met the artist, Andre Voumard.
 The Sculpture Park showcases many of his mobiles.
 It was an honor to speak with him, coupled with, viewing his work up close.
 Absolutely amazing!

-A few things to know before your visit to the Rockland Center for the Arts:
+A Few Things to Know Before Visit the Rockland Center for the Arts:

-– There is No Admission Fee, but a donation is strongly recommended
+- Cost: There is No Admission Fee, but a donation is strongly recommended

 - The Sculpture Park is open year-round from sunrise to sunset